nurrifqialhusaini/svelte5-fivem/README.md

 ## Development Workflow

 **Live Preview**
 When developing in-game you can use the `fxmanifest` at `ui_page` for live preview without build or watch.
 You can go to `fxmanifest.lua` and see the line.
-For live preview use `ui_page 'http://localhost:5173/'` and when already done you can use `ui_page 'web/build/index.html'`
+For live preview use `ui_page 'http://localhost:5173/'` (Check the console.
+If the port is different, change the number.) and when already done you can use `ui_page 'web/build/index.html'`

 You no need to restart or ensure script when developing (except got error, hahaha).
 Use `svelte:show` for open the dialog.